 English is one of the official languages with Filipino (Tagalog).
 Yet, within the hundreds of dialects spoken in the country, the Cebuano (or Visaya), spoken all around the Visayan Archipelago, kept a lot of words inherited from Spanish.
 Money, Time, Food… by carefully listening I could understand what people were talking about in many situations.

 If you add the incredible hospitality and kindness of Filipinos (my experience of staying with 2 families during my trip just overwhelmed me) needless to explain too much why I felt so quickly home.
-Of course, the ability of communicating in English with everyone even in the most remote places of the country helped me making friends all along the way.
+Of course, the ability to communicate in English with everyone even in the most remote places in the country helped me making friends all along the way.
 In a nutshell, it was like everything I like about Asia and everything I like about Latin America, was here in one single country.

 Unfortunately, no experience in the Philippines would be complete without a wake-up call from Nature who is hitting really hard this amazing country.
 In 2013, the Visayas were hit really hard by Yolanda (Haiyan) typhoon and Bohol Earthquake.
 Signs of the damages and symbol of all the lost lives were everywhere.
 It was maybe nothing but the small typhoon and the small earthquake I had during my trip already impressed me.
 Yet, Filipinos have this extraordinary philosophy “What will be will be”.
 They keep smiling to the future.
 I wish I could learn this positive survivor mindset.

-Incredible dive spot only couple of hours away from the big city, cheapest place I ever dived
+Incredible dive spots only couple of hours away from the Cebu City

-Cebu nestles the biggest city of the Visayas, and the 5th biggest one of the country.
-It is the gateway to discover this beautiful area of the Philippines.
-With lively and colourful areas to walk around (Carbon market, Fuente square, Mango square) and some really interesting historical sites (Magellan Cross, Santo Niño basilica), my first day in the Philippines was perfect in Cebu.
-Just the time to take some rest, to buy a local cellphone and I could hit the road again.
+Cebu nestles the biggest city of the Visayas and the 5th biggest one of the country.
+It is the gateway to discovering this beautiful area of the Philippines.
+With lively and colourful areas to walk around (Carbon market, Fuente square, Mango square) and some really interesting historical sites (Magellan Cross, Santo Niño Basilica), my first day in the Philippines was perfect in Cebu.
+Just the time to take some rest, to buy a local cell phone and I could hit the road again.

 The macro critters, the turtles, the moray eels and one of my favourite, the porcelain crab, they know exactly where everything along Panagsama beach and around Pescador Island is.
 The cavern in Pescador called “Cathedral” was quite nice to dive too.